Your application will be assessed by independent assessors in both the UK and Canada.

 - the target markets’ main supply or value chains and business models, and any barriers to entry that exist

-- your position in targeting these markets in the short and long term
+- your position in targeting these markets

 - the size and main features of any other markets not already listed